engineering-collaboration/book/docs/book/anatomy-of-a-code-change/trunk-based-development.md

 ---
-title: Trunk based development
+title: Trunk-Based Development
-description: Trunk based development (TBD) is a source-control branching model where we frequently integrate code into a single main branch.
+description: Trunk-based development (TBD) is a source-control branching model where we frequently integrate code into a single main branch.
 By employing TBD techniques we resist any pressure to create other long-lived development branches.
 ---

 # Trunk-Based Development